 - Why is CX important?

-- How to improve Customer Experience
+- How to Improve the Customer Experience

 What is Customer Experience (CX)?

-Customer experience or CX refers to the strategy developed to improve every touchpoint between your business and your customers throughout their consumer journey.
+Customer experience or CX refers to the strategy developed to improve every touchpoint between your business and customers throughout their consumer journey.
 From the awareness stage to advocacy, it aims to improve all actions taken related to your product or service.
 Additionally, a CX strategy should also account for how customers feel about your product.

 Why is Customer Experience important?